 If password strength meters are flawed, what does this mean for you?

-Well, to begin, it’s worth noting that research shows strength meters do succeed at encouraging people to create stronger passwords than they would have if the meter were not present.
+Well, to begin, it’s worth noting that research shows strength meters do succeed at encouraging people to create stronger passcodes than they would have if the meter were not present.

 But “stronger” is still not as good as “strong” when you’re dealing with things like your bank account and your email address.

-Understanding the flaws in a password strength meters means two things for you:
+Understanding the flaws in a strength meter means two things for you:

 - You should take the meter results with a grain of salt;